CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 Practical choice

-3. Pipeline Anatomy: Typical Stages from Commit to Production
+3. Pipeline Anatomy: Stages from Commit to Production

 5. Testing Strategy in Pipelines (Unit, Integration, E2E)